 The Spirit of Tango

-One of man's greatest limitations is egocentricity.
+One of humanity's greatest limitations is egocentricity.
 We think first and often only from a personal perspective, and we act first and often only in our own interests.

-But mankind is not always like that.
-When humanity was in its infancy and childhood, we relied heavily on each other for survival, everything was shared.
+However, mankind is not inherently like that.
+When humanity was in its infancy, we relied heavily on each other for survival, everything was shared.
 Fraternity, cooperation and Good Samaritanism were our first nature.
-Doctrines like liberalism, individualism, feminism, personal freedom and individual rights appeared much later in human history, and are still imperfect theories, or in many ways even adverse to the best human interests overall, as attested by selfishness, greed, competition, aggression, inequality, obscenity, doping, gun proliferation, homosexuality, same-sex marriage, single parent family, LGBTQIAPK, etc., - all in the name of individual rights and freedom.
-"O Liberty!
+Doctrines such as liberalism, individualism, feminism, liberty, and human rights appeared much later in human history, and are still imperfect theories, or in many ways even adverse to humanity's greater collective interests, as evidenced by selfishness, greed, competition, aggression, inequality, obscenity, substance abuse, gun proliferation, homosexuality, same-sex marriage, single parent family, LGBTQIAPK+, etc. All of these are defended under the banner of individual rights and freedom.
+As Madame Jeanne-Marie Roland lamented, "O Liberty!
 O Liberty!
-What crimes are committed in thy name!" - grieved Madame Jeanne-Marie Roland.
-Mankind is still in its adolescence too self-centric to understand the relation between personal freedom and common interests of the species as a whole.
-(See The World Needs a Different Philosophy.)
+What crimes are committed in thy name!"
+Humanity is still in its adolescence—too self-centric to understand the relation between personal freedom and the collective well-being of the species.
+(See The World Needs a New Philosophy.)

-Perhaps the most important lesson that tango teaches us is that we are interdependent rather than independent, that we need each other, that our personal well-being is inseparable from the well-being of others, that one cannot be happy unless all are happy, that cooperation and sharing serve us better than animosity and competition, that human rights are the collective rights of mankind as a species, not just personal entitlements, and that compassion and self-discipline are important attributes of what makes us human.
-Tango tells the other side of the human story.
-It awakens the better part of the humanity in us, and suggests the way for us to live together in peace and harmony through generosity in spirit, loftiness of purpose, altruism, and cooperation.
-Wherever we go and dance, tango always reminds us that love, despite our many limitations, is what holds us together as a team, community, people, nation and species.
+Perhaps the most valuable lesson that tango imparts is that we are interdependent rather than independent, that we need each other, that our personal well-being is inseparable from the well-being of others, that one cannot be happy unless all are happy, that cooperation and sharing serve us better than animosity and competition, that human rights are the collective rights of mankind as a species, not just personal entitlements, and that compassion and self-discipline are important attributes of what makes us human.
+Tango brings out the better side of our nature, offering a vision for us to live together in peace and harmony through generosity in spirit, loftiness of purpose, altruism, and cooperation.
+Wherever tango takes us, it serves as a powerful reminder that love, despite our many limitations, is what binds us together as partners, communities, nations, and ultimately as one global family with a shared destiny.
 (See The Lessons of Tango.)

 March 8, 2016